 Admission to the AAS: Nursing (RN) Program

 Students currently completing the Practical Nursing (LPN) program at NCCC may be granted conditional acceptance contingent upon successful completion of the Practical Nursing (LPN) program.
 Students required to take a competitive nursing exam will also receive conditional acceptance contingent on successful completion of the exam.
-Recent graduates of the NCCC LPN program must take the first possible LPN exam to ensure licensure prior to the fall semester of enrollment in the RN program.
+Recent graduates of the NCCC LPN program must take the first possible LPN exam to ensure licensure prior to the fall semester of enrollment in the AAS: Nursing (RN) program.
 All potential students must have successfully completed all examinations prior to commencing the fall semester.
 Meeting these requirements will not guarantee admission to the program, which is highly competitive.
 Students must meet the following admission requirements prior to enrollment:

 - Successful completion of an accredited PN program.